isabelmsft/k8s-ha-master/README.k8s.testbed.design.md

 - Expected container behavior after the container is intentionally or unintentionally stopped
 - Switching between Local and Kubernetes management mode for a given container
   - Addition and removal of SONiC DUT labels
+- Changing image version in middle of Daemonset deployment

 During each of the following states:
 - When all master servers are up and running